farcaster-project/RFCs/10-public-offer.md

 ### Version

 The public offer version contains six magic bytes and two bytes for the version and features.
-The bytes used for the vesion contains also feature flags, this RFC describe the version 1 and the list of features is declared as an empty list, so no flags are expected, leading the two bytes to have the value `1` after deserializing them.
+The bytes used for the vesion contains also feature flags, this RFC describes the version 1 and the list of features is declared as an empty list, so no flags are expected, leading the two bytes to have the value `1` after deserializing them.

 ### Network

-Three network are define to scope the swap:
+Three network are defined to scope the swap:

  * Mainnet
  * Testnet
  * Local

-Only the mainnet network is used to swap valuable assets, the other networks are for test purposes only and do not in any circonstances move real value.
+Only the mainnet network is used to swap valuable assets, the other networks are for test purposes only and do not in any circumstances move real value.

 ### Asset identifiers